merenlab/merenlab.org/software/anvio/help/main/artifacts/workflow-config/index.md

 A `JSON`-formated configuration file that describes steps and parameters to be considered by an anvio workflow, which includes <span class="artifact-n">[contigs-workflow](/software/anvio/help/main/artifacts/contigs-workflow)</span>, <span class="artifact-n">[metagenomics-workflow](/software/anvio/help/main/artifacts/metagenomics-workflow)</span>, <span class="artifact-n">[pangenomics-workflow](/software/anvio/help/main/artifacts/pangenomics-workflow)</span>, <span class="artifact-n">[phylogenomics-workflow](/software/anvio/help/main/artifacts/phylogenomics-workflow)</span>, and <span class="artifact-n">[trnaseq-workflow](/software/anvio/help/main/artifacts/trnaseq-workflow)</span>.

-You can create a default config file for a gein workflow using the following command:
+You can create a default config file for a given workflow using the following command:

 ```
 anvi-run-workflow --workflow ANVIO-WORKFLOW \
                   --get-default-config CONFIG.json
 ```

+Following this, the file `CONFIG.json` will contain all configurable flags and parameters set to their default value for that workflow.
+From there, you can edit this file to your hearts content.

+### What's in this file?

+The config file contains three types of information:

+1. **General parameters**, including the name of the workflow, the version of this config file, and links to the <span class="artifact-n">[fasta-txt](/software/anvio/help/main/artifacts/fasta-txt)</span> or <span class="artifact-n">[samples-txt](/software/anvio/help/main/artifacts/samples-txt)</span> file)
+2. **Rule specific parameters** which allow you to set the parameters on individual anvi'o programs that are run in the workflow.
+3. **Output directory names** which just tell anvi'o what to name all of the intermediate and final outputs (to help keep things organized).

+For example, the default config file for the '<span class="artifact-n">[contigs-workflow](/software/anvio/help/main/artifacts/contigs-workflow)</span>'s no rule specific parameters and looks like this:

+    {
+        "workflow_name": "contigs",
+        "config_version": 1,
+        "fasta_txt": "fasta.txt",
+        "output_dirs": {
+            "FASTA_DIR":   "01_FASTA_contigs_workflow",
+            "CONTIGS_DIR": "02_CONTIGS_contigs_workflow",
+            "LOGS_DIR":    "00_LOGS_contigs_workflow"
+        }
+    }

+On the other hand, the default config file for the <span class="artifact-n">[metagenomics-workflow](/software/anvio/help/main/artifacts/metagenomics-workflow)</span> is much longer, because it has sections for each rule specific parameter.
+For example, its section on parameters for the program <span class="artifact-n">[anvi-gen-contigs-database](/software/anvio/help/main/programs/anvi-gen-contigs-database)</span> looks like this:

+    "anvi_gen_contigs_database": {
+       "--project-name": "{group}",
+       "threads": 5,
+       "--description": "",
+       "--skip-gene-calling": "",
+       "--ignore-internal-stop-codons": "",
+       "--skip-mindful-splitting": "",
+       "--contigs-fasta": "",
+       "--split-length": "",
+       "--kmer-size": ""
+    },

+Note that the empty string `""` here means that the default parameter for the program <span class="artifact-n">[anvi-gen-contigs-database](/software/anvio/help/main/programs/anvi-gen-contigs-database)</span> will be used.

-For details of anvi'o snakemake workflows, please refer to [this tutorial](https://merenlab.org/2018/07/09/anvio-snakemake-workflows/).
+For more details on the anvi'o snakemake workflows, please refer to [this tutorial](https://merenlab.org/2018/07/09/anvio-snakemake-workflows/).

 {:.notice}